 Maintaining diversity through recruitment

 To optimise the learning experience in the International Classroom, we strive to create a diverse student population with a well-balanced intake from the Netherlands, Europe and beyond.
 To get the most of our recruitment efforts, we have set up a number of task forces, which we call country teams, that work together to promote UM extensively in target countries or regions.
-The UM task force for Russia, for example, encompasses more activities and is charged with managing different academic partnerships with academic institutions in four countries of the Commonwealth of Independent States: Russia, Ukraine, Belarus and Kazakhstan.
+In addition, our country representatives are available to provide information and answer questions from prospective students across the world.

 In addition, for recruiting international students from outside Europe, we’ve implemented innovative options such as the Virtual Open Day and are further exploring additional ways to help prospective students from abroad to get a real feel for the atmosphere at UM without having to visit Maastricht.